 You can visit their website and sign up for their free back pain advisory by following the link below, you will then have access to full details of this highly recommended program. http://losethebackpain.com

-Surgical Treatments: In the unlikely event that your sciatic nerve pain has not responded to the exercises and stretches, it is possible that your medical advisor will discuss with you the surgical options available – but surgery is only generally recommended in very severe cases of sciatica, and when all else has failed.
+Surgical Treatments: In the unlikely event that your sciatic nerve pain has not responded to the exercises and stretches, it is possible that your medical adviser will discuss with you the surgical options available – but surgery is only generally recommended in very severe cases of sciatica, and when all else has failed.

 It is also important for you to know that success rate of people who are ‘100% cured’ is about 35%.